enthought/traits/examples/tutorials/traits_3.0/traits_ui/editors/tabular_editor/tabular_editor.rst

 =================

-Traits 3.0 introduces a new editor, called the **TabularEditor**, located in the *enthought.traits.ui.wx.extras.tabular_editor* module that can be used for many of the same purposes as the existing **TableEditor**.
+Traits 3.0 introduces a new editor, called the **TabularEditor**, located in the *traitsui.wx.extras.tabular_editor* module that can be used for many of the same purposes as the existing **TableEditor**.
 However, while similar in function, each editor has its own particular strengths and weaknesses.